graisondangor/cuny-advanced-data-journalism/README.md

 The Advanced Data Journalism course teaches students the next level of skills and reporting to succeed as data journalists.
 The course builds on what you learned in Data Journalism, but goes deeper into hands on data gathering, cleaning, data mining, data analysis and data visualization for storytelling.
 We will be working intensively with Python (one of the popular programming language in newsrooms that is well-leveraged or suited for working with data).

-The course will focus on one class big reporting project (with students working in small reporting teams).
-We have two themes for this course: 1) Politics, Power and Money in New York, and 2) Economics, race and gender.
+The course will focus on one class big reporting project (with students working in small teams).
+We have two themes for this course: 1) Politics, power and money in New York, and 2) Economics, race and gender.
 The City of New York has a an annual budget close to $85 billion dollars - the largest of any city in the world.
 This involves thousands of contracts, vendors, services, projects, companies and lobbyist targeting elected officials (who receive campaign donations), as well as programs related to race and gender.
 Both themes work as intersectional beats that cross each other and other issues.

 We will take on the above mentioned by exploring city datasets and documents (starting from general questions to the most specific) in class lab time exercises; by inviting experts to class; and by doing on-the-ground reporting.

 The sessions will be organized around 4 main areas, oriented by journalism questions:

 1. Data cleaning and processing
-1. Data mining
+2. Data mining
-1. Data analysis
+3. Data analysis
-1. Data visualization
+4. Data visualization

 In case you wonder, we won't be using or teaching Excel (you got that already in Data Journalism 1, and you can use it whenever you feel the need to do so, since its complementary to the work in Python).
 Why?
 Excel is a great tool to explore, analyze and browse data, as well as to do calculations and clean small sets of data.
 But it lacks what Python, Pandas and Jupyter Notebooks bring to the table: the ability to keep track of changes, automatize data analysis and other tasks, as well as to save your work as notebooks so your editors and other people can reproduce your work.